The Doctrine of the Mean 中庸

 This is how Wen made his own character—unceasing in purity.

 27. How great is the Way of the sage!
 Superabundant, it develops all things, extending up to Heaven.
 How excellent it is!
 It embraces the three hundred rules of ceremony, and the three thousand rules of conduct; it waits for the right person and then functions.
 Hence it is said: “If you do not perfect your virtue, the perfect Way cannot be actualized.”
-Therefore the Superior Man esteems his virtuous nature and follows the path of inquiry, extending himself in breadth and greatness, penetrating all subtleties, penetrating its height and brilliance, following the course of the actualization of the Mean.
+Therefore the Noble Man esteems his virtuous nature and follows the path of inquiry, extending himself in breadth and greatness, penetrating all subtleties, penetrating its height and brilliance, following the course of the actualization of the Mean.
 He reviews the old and learns the new, thickening his character through the valorization of propriety.

 Therefore he abides in a position of power without arrogance, and abides in a low position without being rebellious.
 When the government is just, he can speak and be praised.
 When the government is wicked, he can conceal himself by silence.
 The Book of Odes says: